Ishiyama Hongan-ji War: The fall of Ishiyama Hongan-ji

 Later in 1577, Sakuma Nobumori was chosen as Harada's replacement as commander of the Siege of Ishiyama Hongan-ji and given troops from seven provinces placing him in command of the largest Oda-clan army among the Oda retainers.
 By then, 51 outposts had been built around the central fortress, many equipped with arquebus squads.

 But Nobumori made no progress against the Hongan-ji forces and in the meantime Kuki Yoshitaka failed to blockade Mōri supply lines in the first Battle of Kizugawaguchi.

-Oda Nobunaga was forced to revise his tactics and began to attack the outposts, and the supporters of the Ikki.
+Oda Nobunaga was forced to revise his tactics and began to attack the outposts, and the supporters of the Ikko-ikki.

 Nobunaga ordered Shibata Katsuie to conquer the Hokuriku region, sent Takigawa Kazumasu to suppress ikko-ikki rebels at Kii province, Hashiba Hideyoshi to conquer the Chūgoku region from the Mori clan, and Akechi Mitsuhide to pacify Tanba Province in 1577, and Nobunaga eventually blocked the Mōri's supply lines.

 In 1578, Nobunaga accused Araki Murashige of sympathies to the Mōri clan, and enlisted Kuki Yoshitaka to set up a blockade and disrupt the fortress' supply lines from the Mōri navy with massive new battleships.
 Later, in the Second Battle of Kizugawaguchi, Kuki Yoshitaka broke the Mōri supply lines for good.
 Nobunaga also gave orders to Hideyoshi to besiege Mōri's Miki castle at Harima province.

 However in 1579, the Mori clan lost their strategic castle at Miki and Itami Castle.

 By then in 1580, the siege was beginning to swing in Nobunaga's favor.
-The majority of the Ikki's allies were already inside the fortress with them, so they had no one to call on for aid.
-The Ikki under the leadership of Shimozuma Nakayuki continued to fight, eventually the defenders almost ran out of ammunition and food.
-Abbot Kōsa held a conference with his comrades, after receiving a letter of advice from the imperial court via imperial envoys in April 1580.
-Kōsa and his son surrendered a few weeks later.
+The majority of the Ikko-ikki's allies were already inside the fortress with them, so they had no one to call on for aid.
+The Ikko-ikki under the leadership of Shimozuma Nakayuki continued to fight, eventually the defenders almost ran out of ammunition and food.
+The monshu at the time, Kennyo, held a conference with his comrades, after receiving a letter of advice from the imperial court via imperial envoys in April 1580.
+Kennyo and his son surrendered a few weeks later.
 The fighting finally ended in August 1580.